Levitical, Sinai Covenant, Old Covenant, Sinai Covenant, Hebrews, altar, sacrifices, tithe, New covenant, Deuteronomy

 Changing the Law

 Further down in Hebrews 7 we find that since the priesthood changed there had to be a change of law (vs. 12).
 Most translations say a change of ‘the Law’, but in the original Greek the definite article is not included.
 It is not saying ‘the Law’ needs to change, but the package arrangement of law must change.
 This is in agreement with our Savior who told us that the Law doesn’t change.

 Mat 5:18 "For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled.”

 So the Law doesn’t change, but there must be a change.
 We’ll soon see how this is accomplished.

-Hebrews sees the whole system as administered by Levi is changing, because it didn’t accomplish its intended purpose. “… for the law made nothing perfect; on the other hand, there is the bringing in of a better hope, through which we draw near to God” (vs. 19).
-It sees the establishment of Christ as the High Priest as supporting a way to draw close to the Creator.
-The Law as administered by the Levites didn’t enable that.
+Hebrews sees the whole law system as administered by Levi, but changing, because it didn’t accomplish its intended purpose. “… for the law made nothing perfect; on the other hand, there is the bringing in of a better hope, through which we draw near to God” (vs. 7:19).
+It sees the establishment of Christ as the High Priest.
+This supports a way to draw close to the Creator.
+The Law as administered by the Levites didn’t accomplish that.
 Consider though that Abraham and the patriarchs were close to the Creator.
-However, they weren’t involved in the Levitical system.
+Consider as well that they weren’t involved in the Levitical system.